 Research indicates bovine (cow) colostrum is one of the most effective ways to correct leaky gut.
 In fact, bovine colostrum features a combination of immune factors and growth factors that help the body balance the gut microbiome and heal the GI lining.

 Bovine colostrum contains up to 40 times more immune-modulating factors than human colostrum.
 These have been shown to accelerate healing and recovery from infection.

 Bovine colostrum contains these immune factors:

 - Cytokines: Cell signaling molecules that aid in cell communication to improve immune response.
 The cytokines in bovine colostrum drive the movement of cells toward inflammation sites, thereby speeding up treatment of infection and trauma in the body.

 - Immunoglobulins: Glycoprotein molecules created by plasma cells.
 The immunoglobulins in colostrum recognize and bind bacteria, viruses, and other antigens and destroy these pathogens.

-- Proline-Rich Polypeptides (PRPs): Small chains of amino acids.
-The PRPs in colostrum help the thymus gland initiate and balance the immune response.
-Additionally, PRPs stimulate the activity of natural killer (NK) cells that attack and destroy pathogens.
-PRPs can stimulate an underactive immune system or tone-down an overactive immune system depending on the body’s specific need.
+- Colostrum Polypeptides (CPs): Small chains of amino acids.
+The CPs in colostrum help the thymus gland initiate and balance the immune response.
+Additionally, CPs stimulate the activity of natural killer (NK) cells that attack and destroy pathogens.
+CPs can stimulate an underactive immune system or tone-down an overactive immune system depending on the body’s specific need.

 Powdered bovine colostrum has been shown to be effective for people of all ages.
-The recommended dosage is two teaspoons combined with water at least 30 minutes before eating meals and one hour prior to bedtime.
-The results of bovine colostrum supplementation usually become apparent within about 30 days, and regular use is required to maintain a healthy gut.
+The suggested serving size is two teaspoons combined with 4-6 ounces of plain water at least 20-30 minutes before eating meals and one hour prior to bedtime (wait 2 hours after your last meal).
+The results of bovine colostrum supplementation usually become apparent within about 30 days.
+Continued daily use is required to maintain a healthy gut.